Customer Review Volume Benchmarks: How Many Is Enough?

 The common errors: requiring account creation to leave a review (cuts response rate by 60%), requesting reviews too early (under 5 days) or too late (over 30 days), generic "tell us what you think" subject lines instead of product-specific prompts, and incentive structures that reward quantity over quality (these get flagged by Google and Amazon).

-Review volume is one of the few KPIs in ecommerce where the right operational discipline produces predictable compounding returns.
-Brands that treat it as a system, not a marketing tactic, outpace competitors within a year: and the asset compounds across SEO, paid, and direct channels.
+Review volume is one of the few ecommerce KPIs where operational discipline produces predictable, compounding returns.
+Brands that treat it as a system rather than a marketing tactic pull ahead within a year, and the asset keeps paying out across SEO, paid and direct channels.

 Median PDP CVR lift